 A precipitate is a three-dimensional defectremember?
 The interface between the precipitate and the crystal is then by necessity a

 phase boundary, a two-dimensional

 defect.
 You may perceive the phase boundary as a kind of fence that is necessary to keep the

 foreign atoms inside. |

 But phase boundaries are defects too, and thus not something you want.
 Nirvana is without defects or at least with as few as possible.

 Considering that you must have phase boundaries around your precipitates, you want to keep their total area as small as possible because their total eneryg scales right with their area.

-between the number of impurity atoms imprisoned in the precipitate and the the
+number of impurity atoms imprisoned in the precipitate and the the phase boundary "fence"

 |That's easy to see.
 It takes far less fence length (one dimensional thing) to keep hundred prisoners in one large-area jail (two dimensional thing) compared to keeping 25 prisoners each in 4 smaller jails, see below.
 In three dimensions there is even more to gain by making your prison big.|